 About me

-I’m a sixty sixty-three year old submissive woman.
+I’m a sixty-eight year old submissive woman.
 Cis-gender.
 White.
-I’ve been involved in BDSM and actively seeking a committed D/s relationship off and on for 15 years.
-More off than on these days.
+I had been involved in BDSM and actively seeking a committed D/s relationship off and on for 20 years.
+For a long time, mostly off.

 1. Glad to get to know you a little better, Olivia.
 I always thought you’d be in your 30’s!
 Must be your curious spirit that makes you young at heart.
 Hang onto yourself and stay in touch or get in touch with friends even though you’re an introvert.
 Connection keeps us from disappearing within ourselves at an unhealthy level.
 I need to take my own advice.!
 Hugs, Windy